xuyuzhuang11/xuyuzhuang11.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a final-year Master's student at Tsinghua University, majoring in Computer Science and Technology under the guidance of Prof. Weidong Liu and Prof. <a href='https://nlp.csai.tsinghua.edu.cn/~ly/index_cn.html'>Yang Liu</a>.
-Before this, I graduated from the National University of Defense Technology in 2015 with a Bachelor's degree in Engineering.
+I am currently a first-year Doctor student at Harbin Institute of Technology (HIT), majoring in Computer Science and Technology under the guidance of Prof. <a href='http://ir.hit.edu.cn/~car/'>Wanxiang Che</a>.
+Before this, I graduated from Tsinghua University (THU) in 2021 with a Master's degree in computer science, supervised by Prof. <a href='https://nlp.csai.tsinghua.edu.cn/~ly/index_cn.html'>Yang Liu</a> and Prof. Weidong Liu.
+I also closely worked with Prof. <a href='https://lpeng.net/'>Peng Li</a> and <a href='https://scholar.google.com/citations?user=5vm5yAMAAAAJ&hl=zh-CN'>Shuo Wang</a> when I was in Tsinghua University.
+Several years ago, I graduated from the National University of Defense Technology (NUDT) in 2015 with a Bachelor's degree in Engineering.
 Afterward, I worked in a Chinese government department for a while before resigning (in 2020).
-In September this year (2024), I will join the Harbin Institute of Technology to pursue a Ph.D. in Computer Science and Technology supervised by Prof. <a href='http://ir.hit.edu.cn/~car/'>Wanxiang Che</a>.

 My current research interests are efficient Large Language Models (LLMs), LLM-based agents, and multilingual processing.
 I am very keen to connect with other friends in the research community to exchange and discuss ideas.